JorjeRoofSnap/RoofSnap.Examples/src/WebhookListener/Readme.md

     - In the Debug output window when debugging.
     - In the ASP.NET Core Web Server window.
 - In the console window when the app is run with dotnet run.

+If a an error result is returned the message will be requeued and resent at a later time.

 ## Creating the webhook subscription
 To create a new webhook subscription create a new post request to ``https://roofsnap.azure-api.net/dev/v1/webhooksubscriptions`` with the following body: